Vis Gay Travel

 There are no official Vis gay bars or gay clubs, although it is possible you may come across some gay travelers while exploring the island!

 Vis Gay Travel Tips

-If you’re taking part in a gay sailing trip as I did, make sure to bring some anti-nausea medicine!
+If you’re taking part in a gay sailing trip as I did, make sure to bring a couple of packs of anti-nausea medicine!
 The water in the port was quite rough the day and night I stayed in Vis; I got a little seasick!

 Luckily there are several pharmacies nearby if you forget.
 Note that not every island has a pharmacy, so if you’re going to a smaller island, prepare yourself!

 Croatia is so popular with European, Australian, and American tourists, that prices are no longer considered “cheap.”
 Prices at most restaurants throughout the Croatian islands rival those of the most expensive world cities.